 Interview Question #1: What do you love about your job?

 Not only will this question help you get to know an investing pro, but it should also clearly reveal their why.
-Do they have a sincere desire to help people?
 Do they care about the whole financial picture: paying off debt, having emergency savings, making sure tax bases are covered, and building wealth for the long term?
 What’s their story of how they got into the business?

 You’ll see what a financial advisor is all about by their response to this question.
 You’ll also know very quickly if they’re just punching a clock.